jamestthompson3/micro-manager/README.md

 Interacting with many microservices can get messy.
 Services often have different implementations in regards to request body, query parameters, error responses, and URL naming.
 The objective of micro-manager is to introduce a json schema driven workflow where schemas act as the single source of truth, validating requests and offering a unified way of accessing different microservices.
 One of the goals of this project is to ensure that the API for consuming a service is always reflected by the schema.
 For example, if you add another path to service ( e.g `/books` ) it becomes available in the manager instance without any additional configuration.
 Micro-manager also aims to be HTTP client agnostic, allowing you to choose how you make requests.
-The following clients are supported out of the box and are accessed by importing through `micro-manager/clients/<clientName>`: [isomorphic-fetch](https://github.com/matthew-andrews/isomorphic-fetch), [axios](https://github.com/axios/axios),[superagent](https://github.com/visionmedia/superagent)
+Adapters for the following clients are found in the Adapters API section of this document: [isomorphic-fetch](https://github.com/matthew-andrews/isomorphic-fetch), [axios](https://github.com/axios/axios),[superagent](https://github.com/visionmedia/superagent)
 You can also build your own HTTP client adaptor using the [ adaptor API ]( #adaptors )